 So next time you’re staring at a blank screen, or the wall, or out of the window, don’t despair.

 - Think of something true.

 - Write down that One True Sentence.

 - Then think about how you can use storytelling techniques to illustrate that truth.

 Now you are thinking about how to start the story, not what to write about.

 And that’s got to be better than just staring at a blank screen, hasn’t it?

-If you’d like to discuss the ideas in the article, please email me .
-Otherwise feel free to share it using the buttons below.
+If you’d like help getting started on your story, then please email me.
+Otherwise, feel free to share the article using the buttons below.